 Construction of this church building (the congregation's fourth) began in 1911.

 Backstory and Context

-The fourth Church was completed in 1913, with its first congregation meeting for worship service on October 4, 1913.
+The fourth church building was completed in 1913, with its first congregation meeting for worship service on October 4, 1913.
 Avoiding the disasters that destroyed the previous buildings, this building still stands and serves as the present home of the St. Thomas Church.
 It was designed by Cram, Goodhue, and Ferguson who modeled it in a French High Gothic style.
-The building consists of stone ornaments, arches incorporated into the triforium, and a massive reredos with statues surrounded by stonework.
+The building consists of stone ornaments, arches incorporated into the triforium, and massive reredos with statues surrounded by stonework.

 Saint Thomas Church website, http://www.saintthomaschurch.org/ accessed 12/18/14St.
 Thomas Church Fifth Avenue.
 The New York City Chapter of the American Guild of Organists.
 Accessed Web, 5/2/17. http://www.nycago.org/organs/nyc/html/StThomasEpis.html.